 What if there is a First or Third Party Top Up?

-If there is a First or Third Party Top Up you will need to check if the respective home has moved to being paid gross Your Finance Champion can provide you with a copy of the top up form to be used if the home has moved to the gross payment system.
+If there is a First or Third Party Top Up you will need to check if the respective home has moved to being paid gross.
+Your Finance Champion can provide you with a copy of the top up form to be used if the home has moved to the gross payment system.

 The following process map helps explain the above: